ML-Course-2025/session4/material/homework.md

     *   Summary of Phase 1 detailed specifications.
     *   Overview of Phase 2 & 3 general specifications.
     *   A live demo or clear screenshots/walkthrough of your Gradio prototype.
-*   **Note:** One group will be randomly selected to present their work to the class.
+*   **Note:** some group will be randomly selected to present their work to the class.
 All groups should be prepared.
-Submit presentation slides and a link to your specification document/code repository.
+Submit presentation slides and specification document to Google Drive.

 ---